Shame Therapy & Guilt Therapy

 For many people, shame begins in small moments that repeat over time.
 Perhaps emotions were dismissed, criticized, or treated as inconvenient.

-You may have learned that being sensitive meant being “too much.”
+You may have learned that being “sensitive,” often just having needs, meant being “too much.”

 In some families, children take on emotional responsibility early.
 You may have felt responsible for keeping peace, anticipating others’ needs, or making sure everyone else was okay.
 When responsibility becomes tied to love and belonging, guilt can appear whenever you prioritize yourself.